kristianmandrup/seneca-async/README.md

 At this point I have taken the liberty to move most of the tests into the `temp` folder.
 Make the first test pass (ie. `test/common.test.js`) then move each test one at a time into `test` folder and make each one pass before moving on.
 When all tests pass, seneca-async should be fully functional with async/await!
 Welcome to the future!!!

+Also, the original projct uses this "weird" test script, which uses [lab](https://www.npmjs.com/package/lab)

+`"test": "./node_modules/.bin/lab -v -P test"`

+So clearly, for the tests to work, we must use lab and not mocha as the runner...

+### Babel mocha

 See https://github.com/bmancini55/babel-mocha-test

 ```js